 So, now that you’ve got this solid eBook idea, and I’ve convinced you it’s time to learn how to publish for yourself, let’s get to it.

 How to publish an eBook

-In order to publish an eBook, you’ll need to go through the steps of putting your eBook together and getting it ready for publishing.
+For starters, what is an eBook?
+In order to publish an eBook, you’ll need to know what one is and go through the steps of putting your eBook together and getting it ready for publishing.
 This article will not only give you an overview of every step you’ll need to take to prepare your eBook for publishing, but it will also cover your publishing options, and how to move forward in the publishing process.

 How to publish an eBook

 - Choose an eBook format